-Long-distance radio transmission is made possible by reflection of the radio waves from ionized (electrically conducting) layers in the ionosphere, the upper region of the earth's atmosphere.
+Radio transmission over great distances is made possible by reflection of the radio waves from ionized (electrically conducting) layers in the ionosphere, the upper region of the earth's atmosphere.
 How far the radio waves go, and what frequencies may be used, are determined by the heights and the degree of ionization of the ionized layers, which are located between about 50 kilometers (30 miles) and 400 kilometers (250 miles) above the earth's surface.
 Because of variations in the ionized layers, the conditions of radio wave transmission vary with time of day, with season, and from year to year.
 For the efficient maintenance of radio services it is important to have a constant supply of information on these changes.
-To this end an ionosphere observing and reporting service is provided by the National Bureau of Standards.
-It is analogous to the weather reporting service, though quite independent of it; the factors producing or affecting weather exist in much lower levels of the atmosphere than the ionosphere.
+To this end an ionosphere observing, reporting, and predicting service is provided by the National Bureau of Standards.
+It is analogous to the weather reporting service, though quite independent of it; the factors producing or affecting weather exist at much lower levels of the atmosphere than the ionosphere.

-The results of the Bureau's ionosphere work are made available to the public by a radio broadcast each week and a publication each month as well as through special papers (see Bibliograp) at end hereof) published from time to time on particular phases of the subject.
-The weekly broadcast, from the Bureau's station WWV each Wednesday, reports ionosphere and radio conditions for noon of the day of the broadcast and for the preceding midnight, and also special ionospheric events of the preceding week.
-The time schedule and frequencies of the broadcast are given on page 7; other details are given on pages 6, 9, and 18 hereof.
-The monthly publication, in Proceedings of the Institute of Radio Engineers (address: 330 W. 42d St., New York, N.Y.), gives the average ionosphere and radio conditions for the second month before, and a prediction of radio conditions for the month following, the month of publication.
+The results of the Bureau's work on the ionosphere and radio transmission are made available to the public by a Science Service Ursigram and radio broadcast each week, and regular publication each month and each quarter, as well as through special papers (see References at end hereof) published from time to time on particular phases of the subject.
+The weekly report gives ionosphere conditions at noon and midnight for each day of the week and also ionosphere disturbances etc. whenever they occur; from the ionosphere data may be calculated the limiting radio frequencies usable for any distance and time.
+The monthly publication, in Proceedings of the Institute of Radio Engineers (address: 330 W. 42nd St., New York, N.Y.), reports the radio and ionosphere conditions for the second month before, and a prediction of redio conditions for the month following, the month of publication.
+Details are described below, pages 7 and 9.
+In a quarterly publication in Terrestrial Magnetism and Atmospheric Electricity are given monthly average ionosphere conditions.
+In the radio amateur magazine QST each quarter are given predictions of distance ranges and skip distances in the amateur frequency bands.